 This Flexible Learning Stream (FLS) of the Bachelor of Health Science (Paramedic) is designed for students with an existing NZ Certificate in Emergency Care (level 3) or NZ Diploma in Ambulance Practice (Level 5) or equivalent preceding qualification with a practice level of FR, EMT or paramedic.

 The Bachelor of Health Science (Paramedic) is approved by the New Zealand Qualifications Authority under the provisions of the Education Act 1989.
 It is run in conjunction with Wellington Free Ambulance and approved by the Council of Ambulance Authorities and Paramedics Australasia for entry to paramedic practice in New Zealand and Australia.
 The degree is fully accredited and you can access student loans and allowances.
 The Flexible Learning stream allows working and volunteering paramedics to choose their own pace of study and up to six years may be taken to complete the degree.

 The Bachelor of Health Science (Paramedic) is designed to prepare students for practice as contemporary ambulance paramedics.
-For those already partly qualified as Ambulance Officers, the programme offers greater depth of learning including research, which have not been in previous qualifications.
+For those already partly qualified as Ambulance Officers, the programme offers a greater depth of learning including research, which has not been in previous qualifications.

 Year One introduces new students to human anatomy and physiology, pharmacology, and paramedic practice.
 Utilising context-based learning, students explore the structure and function of the ambulance industry, the roles and responsibilities of the paramedic, legal and ethical issues, including the implications of te Tiriti o Waitangi on paramedic practice, and the assessment and treatment of medical and trauma patients to a beginning practitioner level.